India hungry for rate cut despite economic growth seen outstripping China

 If Friday's GDP number matches the forecast, it will be lower than 7.5 percent growth in the previous quarter, and the lowest in three quarters.

 For now, consumers are deferring spending.
-Along with lower rates, corporates, who have not yet pumped much investment in new projects, hope to see labour, land and tax reforms.
+Along with lower rates, corporates, who have not yet pumped much investment in new projects, hope to see labor, land and tax reforms.

 In May, the MNI India Business Sentiment Indicator, a gauge of the sentiment among companies listed on the BSE bourse .BSESN, dipped to pre-Modi government levels of 62.3 from 63.9 in April, a Deutsche Borse survey said on Wednesday.